Sex/Gender Methods Group

 What we do

-The Sex/Gender Methods Group was established in December 2005 and is affiliated as a subgroup of the Campbell and Cochrane Equity Methods Group.
+The Sex/Gender Methods Group was established in December 2005 and is affiliated as a subgroup of the Campbell and Cochrane Health Equity Thematic Group.
 Our group's vision is a world where health equity is advanced and health outcomes for all are improved.
 Our mission is to improve the applicability and quality of health research evidence for clinical practice, policies, and program by fostering the integration of sex/gender analysis in primary research and research synthesis.
 To realize this mission, we presently focus on three strategic priorities which are to:

 1. Advance the science of sex/gender analysis by undertaking primary research to inform and transform health research theoretical frameworks and methods;